Sibonginhlanhla/AndroidStudio_Disease-Tracker/README.md

 - **Check Risk of Exposure:** Users can query whether they were at a specific location on the same day as someone diagnosed with Covid-19.
 - **View Location Statistics:** The app provides a list of locations along with the number of infected individuals who have checked in.

+### Important Notes

+- **No direct push to the main branch:** Always create your own branch and submit a pull request to merge.
+- **Sprint Contributions:** Ensure that there is a push after every sprint or milestone.

+### Future Enhancements

+- **GPS Integration:** Support for GPS-based location check-ins.
+- **Notifications:** Implement push notifications to alert users if they have been exposed to someone with Covid-19.
+- **Backend Support:** Integrate a backend API for handling large-scale data and providing real-time updates.